-It’s said life is a book, some chapters are sad, some are happy, and some are exciting, but if you never turn the page, you will never know what the next chapter has in store for you.
+Life is a book, some chapters are sad, some are happy and exciting, but if you never turn the page, you never know what the next chapter has in store for you.

-But I have turned the page and ready for the next chapter.
-I’m looking forward to forming new friendships and thrilled that I’ve been afforded the opportunity to continue my diaconate ministry of serving the Lord in word, sacrament and charity in the Diocese of Wilmington.
+Indeed, we turned the page in December 2018, where Debbie and I are now retired and reside in Middletown, De., where I am afforded the opportunity to continue my diaconate ministry of serving the Lord in Word, Sacrament and Charity in the Diocese of Wilmington.

-Let me conclude with this Old Testament blessing: “The Lord bless you and keep you!
+“The Lord bless you and keep you!
 The Lord let his face shine upon you and be gracious to you!
 The Lord look upon you kindly and give you peace!
-Amen.
+(Numbers 6: 24-26)